Chasnah7/aseprite-build-script/README.md

 6. VISUALSTUDIO

-    * Path to Visual Studio 2019 or newer, modify if you have installed on a different drive and/or if using a different edition.
+    * Path to Visual Studio 2022, modify if you have installed on a different drive and/or if using a different edition.

 7. WINSDK